DOWNTIME COSTS | 2 MIN READ

 If you're an office manager or hold a similar role within your company, you may have seen several articles highlighting the costs associated with downtime.
 Like many people, you may not be sure of what downtime costs really are, so you Google:

-According to businessdictionary.com, downtime is defined as:
+So what exactly is downtime cost?
+According to businessdictionary.com, downtime cost is defined as:

 A period during which an equipment or machine is not functional or cannot work.
 It may be due to technical failure, machine adjustment, maintenance, or non-availability of inputs such as materials, labor or power.
 Average downtime is usually built into the price of goods produced to recover its costs through the sales revenue.
 Opposite of "uptime."
 Also called "waiting time."